return42/sphkerneldoc/linux_src_doc/drivers/iio/adc/stm32-adc_c.rst

     :param struct stm32_adc \*adc:
         stm32 adc instance
         Leave power down mode.
+        Configure channels as single ended or differential before enabling ADC.
         Enable ADC.
         Restore calibration data.
-        Pre-select channels that may be used in PCSEL (required by input MUX / IO).
+        Pre-select channels that may be used in PCSEL (required by input MUX / IO):
+        - Only one input is selected for single ended (e.g. 'vinp')
+        - Two inputs are selected for differential channels (e.g. 'vinp' & 'vinn')

 .. _`stm32_adc_conf_scan_seq`: